hannaco/DH110/Assignment1/README.md

   <img src="./unep8b.png" alt="UNEP Footer" width="500px"/>
 </p>

-> *Recommendation: Consolidate the information from both of the navigation bars to minimize user confusion.*
+> *Recommendation: Consolidate the information from both of the navigation bars to minimize user confusion.
+A lot of the options in the top navigation bar can be included in the lower navigation bar.*

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
 * To subscribe to their newsletter, it requires the user's email address.
 However, you are able to submit the form with invalid inputs, and the user is never informed.
 (3)